electron/electronjs.org-old/_posts/2017-05-16-typescript.md

 ```

 If you were already using third-party definitions like `@types/electron`
-and `@types/node` in your projects, you should remove them to prevent
+and `@types/node`, you should remove them from your project to prevent
 any collisions.

 The definition file is derived from our